aaronparker/aaronparker.github.io/_posts/2007-12-18-windows-vista-sp1-streamlining-uac-interaction.md

   - UAC
   - Windows-Vista
 ---
 Here's a great example of the improvements to interaction with User Account Control in Windows Vista Service Pack -creating folders in system locations (e.g. the Start Menu, Program Files etc.).
-This is probably the most &#8216;in your face' UAC interaction, and beyond this I've personally found UAC to be quite usable.
+This is probably the most 'in your face' UAC interaction, and beyond this I've personally found UAC to be quite usable.

 With the release version of Windows Vista creating a folder in a location such as the All Users Start Menu generated quite a few extra clicks than were perhaps necessary.
 I've always thought that this dialog box is a little redundant - it just making me confirm something I already know that I'm doing: